|John Hosea King|

-June 24, 1842 - Alabama author Ambrose Bierce was born near Horse Cave Creek in Meigs County, Ohio.
+June 24, 1842 – Journalist, satirist and short-story writer Ambrose Bierce, nicknamed “Bitter Bierce,” was born near Horse Cave Creek in Meigs County, Ohio.
 He wrote essays, journalism, and satire, and he’s well known for his short stories, especially “An Occurrence at Owl Creek Bridge” (1890) and “The Devil’s Dictionary” (1906).
 He volunteered for the Union Army when the Civil War broke out and fought in some of its bloodiest battles.

 June 24, 1861 - Federal gunboats attacked Confederate batteries at Mathias Point, Va.